ghidragolf/ghidragolf.github.io/index.md

 # About
 The Office of the Under Secretary of Defense for Research and Engineering ([OUSD R&E](https://www.cto.mil/)) inspired by DARPA's [Cyber Grand Challenge](https://www.darpa.mil/program/cyber-grand-challenge) is kicking off a series of challenges to tackle some of the hardest shared challenges public, private and academic sectors face via  "micro-challenges".
 The goals of these "micro-challenges" are to produce a community contributed set of forensic tools or unique data sets that can be transitioned back into one's day job, academic research, etc...

-The first micro-challenge for 2023 is "Ghidra Golf".
-Ghidra Golf will be hosted at ShmooCon, January 20th through January 23rd.
+The first of these events for 2023 is “Ghidra Golf”, and will be hosted at ShmooCon, January 20th through January 23rd.
-As we get closer to ShmooCon, a link to join the Discord server will be placed on this website.
+Join our [Discord server](https://discord.gg/aESDuHVNZr) to get help, make a team, and participate in the competition.

 # Ghidra Golf Overview
 Ghidra Golf is reverse engineering/forensics Capture The Flag event with focus on Ghidra Script development.